 The needs presented in this 1980s proposal were almost identical to the needs we see today; difficulty communicating value, lack of quality leads, weak competitive differentiation, losing margin in the negotiation phase and wasting resources chasing deals that ultimately end in a decision to do nothing.

 It’s a fact.
 Sales teams in 2018 are facing the same challenges as their pre-digital colleagues in the 1980s.
 And it begs the question.
-What else is unchanged in B2B selling?
+What else is unchanged in business to business selling?

 The psychology of making major buying decisions